 Today, there are 35 buildings, 10 of which house exhibitions that are open to the public.
 Ten exhibition buildings trace the geological, social, and economic history of the Chesapeake Bay through the age of sail and the steamboat era to the advent of the gasoline and diesel-powered engines.
 The Museum’s Howard Chappelle research library holds more than 10,000 volumes.
 The Museum’s collection of Chesapeake Bay watercraft is the largest in existence numbering about 85 boats.
 Eleven of the collection’s largest vessels are on floating display at the Museum’s docks.
 The Chesapeake Bay Maritime Museum is the only museum devoted to interpreting the entire maritime region of the Bay.

-The museum offers a number of tours for 2nd through 12th grade groups, bird watching cruises during fall migrations, carving workshops, and lectures on history of the Bay.
+The museum offers a number of tours for 2nd through 12th grade groups, bird watching cruises during fall migrations, lighthouse overnight adventures, carving workshops, and lectures on history of the Bay.
 Two large annual events are the OysterFest and Mid-Atlantic Small Craft Festival.

 Museum includes 18 acres on the waterfront and 14 historic structures housing exhibits, boats, and workshops.
 The spacious grounds and piers are the setting for festivals, sailing lessons and educational boat tours.